Skip to main content

 Four surfaces where data sovereignty quietly fails inside otherwise compliant firms.

-Most firms we audit have AI data flowing across borders without a written record of where it lands.
+Many firms have AI data flowing across tools and regions without a written record of where it lands.
 The failure is rarely deliberate; it is structural.
-Each of these four surfaces is a separate cause and each requires a separate fix.
+Each of these four surfaces is a separate risk surface and each requires a separate operational response.

-The Audit reads each surface against the specific jurisdictions the firm operates across, not a generic compliance template.
-The output is a sovereignty posture leadership can stand behind.
+The Audit maps each surface against the jurisdictions, contracts, and client commitments the firm operates across.
+The output is a sovereignty posture leadership and counsel can review.

 Surface